-A player forgets to reveal information that they have been instructed to reveal by a game rule or effect.
+A player forgets to reveal information that he or she has been required to reveal by a game rule or effect.
+If revealing the card was optional, treat the decision (and any resulting infraction) as though the other option was chosen.

-- A. A player in a Magic tournament plays Worldly Tutor and places the card he searched for on top of his library without revealing it. - B. A player in a Magic tournament resolves the trigger from his Dark Confidant., but puts the card directly into his hand. - C. At the end of a game in a Magic tournament, a player shuffles her morph card back into her library without revealing it.
+- A. A player in a Magic tournament plays Worldly Tutor and places the card he searched for on top of his library without revealing it. - B. A player in a Magic tournament resolves the trigger from his Dark Confidant., but puts the card directly into his hand - C. At the end of a game in a Magic tournament, a player shuffles her morph card back into her library without revealing it.